Black Flash: Original depiction

 The Black Flash essentially fulfills the same role as Death for those who possess super-speed in the DC Universe, returning the speedster to their power source: the Speed Force.
 It is reportedly seen before the deaths of Barry Allen and Johnny Quick.
-Max Mercury, having had several near-death experiences, has also seen the Black Flash.
+Max Mercury has also seen the Black Flash while having had several near-death experiences.

-It came for Wally West to draw back to the Speed Force, but instead took Linda Park.
+The specter speedster came for Wally West to draw back to the Speed Force, but instead took Linda Park.
 Having seen portents of Wally's death, Max Mercury and Jesse Quick intercepted Wally before reaching the museum where Linda was waiting, with Linda thus being struck by the lightning that was meant to kill Wally.
 It later returns to try to take Wally again, freezing time except for those who possess a connection to the Speed Force.
 Max Mercury, Jay Garrick, and Jesse Quick all attempt to assist Wally by distracting the Black Flash; Wally finally defeats the Black Flash by racing the creature to the end of time, to a point where Death would have no meaning, causing the creature to dissipate.

 The Black Flash appears to Bart Allen when the Flash loses his powers while battling the Rogues at the Getty Center.
 Despite a clash with Inertia (another possible candidate for the Black Flash), Bart is killed shortly thereafter by the panicked Rogues when it appears Bart would win, even without powers.

-Most recently, the Black Flash is revealed to represent the dark aspect of the Speed Force, which is responsible for the empowerment of Wally's children.
+Most recently, the Black Flash is revealed to represent the Speed Force's dark aspect which is responsible for the empowerment of Wally's children.
 His connection to death is limited to those connected to the Speed Force.
 While an issue of Captain Atom suggests Death of the Endless, the Black Racer, and Nekron are all aspects of the same force, Neil Gaiman (creator of Death of the Endless) disagrees with this idea, stating that his creation is the ultimate personification of Death.
+DC Comics, however, tends to depict each character as a separate entity with no connection or relation to each other, seemingly giving merit to the idea presented in Captain Atom.

 During the Final Crisis, Wally theorizes that the Black Racer pursuing himself and Barry is in fact the Black Flash.

-A charred corpse, appearing to be the Black Flash, was found in Iowa by two boys in The Flash: Rebirth.
+The Black Flash's charred corpse was found in Iowa by two boys in The Flash: Rebirth.

-When the Force Barrier was destroyed and the other forces were unleashed, the Black Flash was sent to hunt down the conduits of the unleashed forces.
-The Black Flash arrives in the Speed Lab within the Flash Museum and attacks Steadfast, the Still Force avatar.
-After Hunter Zolomon (now as "The Flash") takes Barry into the timestream (called the "Forever Force") built by the Speed Force, the Black Flash continues to chase them in order to kill them (in the hopes of healing the Speed Force).
-Hunter sacrifices himself to the Force Barrier in order to finally heal the Speed Force and keep the Black Flash from going after Steadfast and Fuerza, as he had already killed Psych.
-Due to the sacrifice, the Forever Force broken down trapping the Black Flash inside, while Barry escaped.
+The Black Flash is sent hunting after the Force Barrier's destruction, killing Psych and attacking Steadfast and Fuerza.
+Hunter Zolomon, cosmically-ehanced with the Sage Force, Strength Force and Still Force, takes Barry into the Forever Force to which the Black Flash chases Barry and Zoom to kill, hoping to heal the Speed Force.
+Zoom later sacrifices himself in order to finally heal the Speed Force, trapping the Black Flash.